Dusky Conure - Profile & Care Guide

 NATURAL HABITAT

-The dusky conure, scientifically known as Aratinga weddellii, is naturally found in western South America.
+The Dusky Conure, scientifically known as Aratinga weddellii, is naturally found in western South America.
 The species is native to tropical Colombia, Ecuador, Peru, Bolivia, and western Brazil.
 Here, it mostly prefers riparian forests with a maximum altitude of around 750m.
 It tends to avoid areas with overly dense vegetation.

 Dusky conures have been noted not to be too picky about habitat.
 Whereas some other native rainforest species are disappearing as a result of deforestation for agriculture, the IUCN Red List has noted that Aratinga weddellii is not threatened.
 In fact, the population appears to be on the increase.